ovcarj/qe_brno2022/Day-2/example4.vdw/README.md

        less /home/user/repo/q-e/Modules/funct.f90

-2. Relax the graphite structure with the `PBE` (default) functional:
+2. Relax the graphite structure with the `PBE` functional:

        pw.x -in 01-graphite-pbe.in | tee 01-graphite-pbe.out